What is the business case for sustainability?

 In Larry Fink’s 2019 annual letter to Fortune 500 companies, the manager of Blackrock’s $6 trillion fund doubled down on his argument that businesses have a responsibility to the communities they serve, not just to their bottom line, since “profits and purpose are inextricably linked.”

-Increasingly, investors are seeking ESG (Economic, Social, Governance) reporting from companies.
-According to an article in Forbes earlier this year, “Investment that takes into account environmental, social and governance (ESG) issues now represents one in every four dollars invested in the US and has risen to nearly $23 trillion globally.
-This growth is little surprise given that the World Economic has Forum included among its top global economic risks for 2019: extreme weather, biodiversity loss, failure to mitigate climate change and the water crisis.”
+Increasingly, investors are seeking EESG ( Environment, Social, Governance) reporting from companies.
+According to a 2019 article in Forbes, “Investment that takes into account economic, environmental, social and governance (ESG) issues now represents one in every four dollars invested in the US and has risen to nearly $23 trillion globally.
+This growth is little surprise given that the World Economic Forum has included among its top global economic risks for 2019: extreme weather, biodiversity loss, failure to mitigate climate change and the water crisis.”

 It goes on to point out that “ESG issues used to be considered “non-financial risks”.
 It is now clear that they are in fact, material financial risks and opportunities that can have a significant impact on the bottom line.”